-Your pooch might also still be working through the housetraining process.
+Your pooch might also still be working through the housetraining process — puppies have to pee a lot!
 Keep in mind that puppies can generally hold their bladder one hour for every month of age.
 At three months, she will usually need to be taken out every three hours to avoid an accident.

 Adult dogs should still be taken out every couple of hours to keep them comfortable and avoid accidents.
 Most adult dogs can hold their bladder for around 6 hours (and sometimes much longer), but there are a number of factors that may affect that hold time.

 For instance, small dogs can’t hold it as long as larger dogs can.
 Older dogs might also have a more difficult time controlling their bladders.
 Make sure your pooch is getting a final potty break before bed time and plenty of walks throughout the day to help avoid overnight accidents.